CameronStorer/Universal-Pong/README.md

 **Directory:** `java/`

-**Description:** The Java version of Pong aims to be a robust and performant desktop application.
-It leverages standard Java AWT/Swing for graphics or potentially a more modern library like JavaFX.
+**Description:** The Java version of Pong is built using LibGDX, a powerful and versatile cross-platform game development framework.
+This allows for a robust and performant game that can potentially run on desktop, Android, iOS, and web platforms.

 **Key Technologies:**

 * **Java Development Kit (JDK):** Version 17+ recommended.
-* **AWT/Swing:** For basic graphics and event handling (initial implementation).
+* **LibGDX:** A cross-platform game development framework providing functionalities for graphics, audio, input, and more.
-* **Maven/Gradle:** For build automation and dependency management.
-(To be implemented for larger projects)
+* **Gradle:** For build automation and dependency management, which is the standard build tool for LibGDX projects.
-* **(Optional) JavaFX:** For more modern UI capabilities (future consideration).

 ### Python Implementation

 **Directory:** `python/`

-**Description:** The Python implementation focuses on simplicity and rapid development, utilizing popular game development libraries available in the Python ecosystem.
+**Description:** The Python implementation focuses on simplicity and rapid development, utilizing the **Pygame** library.
+Pygame provides a comprehensive set of modules for handling graphics, sound, input, and other essential game development functionalities, making it ideal for creating 2D games like Pong.

 **Key Technologies:**